juliangaal/jaco_manipulation/test/README.md

 * *Run*: `rosrun jaco_manipulation client_test`
 * *Evaluation*: your eyes

+# More
-These two tests are only the very basic ones, all other complex tests happen in a [separate package](https://github.com/juliangaal/jaco_manipulation_test)
+These two tests are only the very basic ones for quick testing of changes to this package, all other complex tests that were part of testing fro ReGround happen in a [separate package](https://github.com/juliangaal/jaco_manipulation_test)